-We have a third-party institutional capital management business, Ventas Investment Management ("VIM"), which includes our open-ended investment vehicle, the Ventas Life Science & Healthcare Real Estate Fund (the "Ventas Fund").
-Through VIM, we partner with third-party institutional investors to invest in healthcare real estate through various joint ventures and other co-investment vehicles where we are the sponsor or general partner.
+We also have investments in unconsolidated entities, including through our third-party institutional capital management business, Ventas Investment Management ("VIM").
+Through VIM, we partner with third-party institutional investors to invest in real estate through various joint ventures and other co-investment vehicles where we are the sponsor or general partner, including our open-ended investment vehicle, the Ventas Life Science & Healthcare Real Estate Fund (the "Ventas Fund").